justJackjon/local-machine-config/README.md

   > [!NOTE]
   > For Linux, this script is designed for Debian-based distributions (e.g., Ubuntu, Mint) using `apt-get`.
 - **Base Package Installation:** Installs fundamental development tools and utilities.
-- **Shell Configuration:** Sets up default shell and Ansible tab completion.
+- **Shell Configuration:** Sets up default shell, Starship prompt (Linux), and Ansible tab completion.
 - **Keyboard Customization:** Configures custom keyboard mappings and workspace switching shortcuts.
 - **Browser Installation:** Installs a web browser (Chrome or Firefox).
 - **Neovim & LazyVim Setup:** Automates the installation and configuration of Neovim with the LazyVim distribution, including a Nerd Font.